OfficeDev/office-js-docs/excel/resources/workbook.md

 		}
 });
 ```
 ### load(param: object)
-Fills the proxy object created in the JavaScript layer, with property and object values specified in the parameter.
+Fills the proxy object created in JavaScript layer with property and object values specified in the parameter.

 #### Syntax
 ```js